esyede/rakit/packages/docs/data/packages.md

 Package::freeze('admin');
 ```

-Freezing removes the package from the list of registered packages for the current request, so it can no longer be booted (`Package::boot()` will throw an exception).
-Useful for temporarily disabling a package without removing its entry from `application/packages.php`.
+A frozen package leaves the registered list for the current request, so `Package::boot()` throws for it.
+Handy for disabling one without touching `application/packages.php`.

 #### Checking package status: